nicksmith100/mp3-fotl/README.md

 #### Masonry layout

-The Line-up page uses the [Masonry](https://masonry.desandro.com/) JavaScript grid layout library, placing the artist cards in optimal position based on available vertical space.
+The Line-up page uses [Masonry](https://masonry.desandro.com/) grid layout, placing the artist cards in optimal position based on available vertical space.

 ### Imagery

 - **Main image**: The main image displayed on the **Home** page is editable by admin users, providing a customisation option.
 For demonstration purposes the image provided is a man carrying an acoustic guitar standing in a grass field, courtesy of [Ben White on Unsplash](https://unsplash.com/photos/man-carrying-brown-cutaway-acoustic-guitar-standing-on-green-grass-field-iPyQg9QfepM).

-- **Footer image** The footer includes a stylised image of a lawn in various shades of green, on a transparent background.
+- **Footer image** The footer includes a stylised image of a lawn in various shades of green aligned with the overall [colour scheme](#colour-scheme), on a transparent background.

 - **Artist images**: Artist images are uploaded by admin users, and displayed on the **Line-up** page (public) and **Artists** page (admin).